pubkey/rxdb/docs-src/why-nosql.md

 > So why not just implement SQL?

-All these client databases out there have on some kind of document-based, NoSQL like, storage engine.
+All these client databases out there have on some kind of document based, NoSQL like, storage engine.
 PouchDB, Firebase, AWS Datastore, RethinkDB's [Horizon](https://github.com/rethinkdb/horizon), Meteor's [Minimongo](https://github.com/mWater/minimongo), [Parse](https://parseplatform.org/), [Realm](https://realm.io/).
 They all do not have real relational data.

 They might have some kind of weak relational foreign keys like the [RxDB Population](./population.md) or the [relational models](https://docs.amplify.aws/lib/datastore/relational/q/platform/js/) of AWS Datastore.